 Are Manta Rays intelligent?

-The Manta Ray is a rather intelligent species since it has the biggest brain-to-body weight ratio of any living fish.
+It is an intelligent species since it has the biggest brain-to-body weight ratio of any living fish.
 According to some, having such a big brain contributes to their curiosity and willingness to approach people.
 Additionally, they are gregarious creatures that engage in activities like playing and foraging.

 Can you touch a Manta Ray?

 Manta rays have a mucous membrane covering them that shields them from dangerous microorganisms; if it is removed, the ray becomes vulnerable to disease and suffers immune system impairment.
-This is why handling Manta Rays in the wild are strictly prohibited since doing so will destroy their protective mucous layer.
+This is why handling them in the wild is strictly prohibited since doing so will destroy their protective mucous layer.